 Toronto Opinions Group: Memos and Precedent Opinions

 Below you will find links to the various memos and precedent opinions released to Slaw by the Toronto Opinions Group.
-All the linked files are PDF.
+All the linked files are in PDF.

 The Toronto Opinions Group consists of a group of lawyers, primarily practising with the Toronto offices of the larger Canadian law firms, with an interest in third party (or transaction) opinion practice.
 TOROG meets regularly to review current opinion issues with a view, where appropriate, to discussing problems, assessing best practices and developing common approaches to opinion issues and opinion language.
 It does not involve itself in specific transactions or opinion negotiation.